Jared Bangerter has spent the past decade helping people attain optimum health through tailored meal plans and customized exercise routines.

 Step-by-Step Guide to Getting Rid of a Hickey

-There are a lot of a great techniques out there to remove hickeys, however most of them only work if you do them for like an hour.
+There are many great techniques out there to remove hickeys; however, most of them only work if you do them for like an hour.
 It takes FOREVER to get rid of these darn things.

 Before we begin, you will need the following things on hand: